 Adjustable sticker wrist strap

-With 180 grooming tips made from soft silicone, they’re great at removing dead fur, but equally important, are gentle on the skin as well.
+With 180 grooming tips made from soft silicone, they’re great at removing dead fur, especially on long haired cats, but equally important, they’re gentle on the skin as well.
 While available in one size, they have an adjustable wrist wrap so are easy to adjust according to your hand size.
 They also have a tiger mouth opening at the wrist that makes them easy to get on and off.

 BPA-free silicone rounded nubs